 - The Upper Aquifer is defined as model layers 1-5 (approximately 350-450 ft bgs) and the Lower Aquifer is defined as model layers 6-9.
-The model layers will be further discussed in section 2.3. - Recharge of the Subbasin primarily occurs from the flow of the Sacramento River, Antelope Creek, Salt Creek, and other streams. - Subsurface geologic formations can be recharged directly where they outcrop in the east. - Groundwater contour maps of the Upper aquifer indicate a southwesterly general flow from the elevated areas of the valley towards the Sacramento River in the valley floor. - Horizontal groundwater gradient magnitude ranges from 2 ft/mile to 13 ft/mile.
+The model layers will be further discussed in section 2.3. - Recharge of the Subbasin primarily occurs from the flow of the Sacramento River, Deer Creek, Dye Creek, and other streams. - Subsurface geologic formations can be recharged directly where they outcrop in the east. - At different locations of the Subbasin, seasonal high water levels range between about 10 and 90 ft bgs in the Upper Aquifer, and from less than 1 ft to about 150 ft bgs in the Lower Aquifer. - Water level fluctuations of up to about 10 ft occur between seasons, and between wet and dry climatic conditions in both aquifers. - Groundwater contour maps of the Upper Aquifer and Lower Aquifer indicate westerly/ southwesterly general flow from the elevated areas of the valley towards the Sacramento River in the valley floor.